i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   // h is used as the associated data for the AEAD in the New Session Message
   // Retain the Hash h for the New Session Reply KDF
   // eapk is sent in cleartext in the
-  // beginning of the new session message elg2_aepk = ENCODE_ELG2(aepk)
+  // beginning of the New Session message elg2_aepk = ENCODE_ELG2(aepk)
   // As decoded by Bob
   aepk = DECODE_ELG2(elg2_aepk)